bpython/curtsies/docs/FSArray.rst

 An array like shown above might be repeatedly constructed and rendered with a :py:mod:`curtsies.window` object.

-Slicing works like it does with a :py:class:`~curtsies.formatstring.FmtStr`, but in two dimensions.
+Slicing works like it does with a :py:class:`~curtsies.FmtStr`, but in two dimensions.
 :py:class:`~curtsies.FSArray` are *mutable*, so array assignment syntax can be used for natural compositing as in the above exaple.